storyblok/nuxt-auth/README.md

 ### Defining a new entry point

-If you want to have an another entry point, like `auth` for example, you can set the `return_url` in the configuration with the `/auth` value:
+Change this setting if you want to have a different entry point than the default one `'/'`.
+Example:

 ```js
 // ...